jfaccioli/documint/readme.md

-# DocuMint
+# 📄 DocuMint – Bulk Word Document Generator from Excel Data

-**DocuMint** is a lightweight web app that automates the generation of Word documents using a template and an Excel spreadsheet.
-It’s ideal for contracts, letters, and repetitive admin tasks such as generating SIL or SDA agreements, NDIS documents, tenancy forms, and more.
+**DocuMint** is a simple yet powerful Flask web app that automates the creation of personalized Word documents using a single template and an Excel spreadsheet.

+---

+### 🔥 Why DocuMint?

+Microsoft Word's built-in **Mail Merge** lets you personalise letters and contracts — but it **only merges into a single `.docx` file with multiple pages**, one per recipient.
+This means **you still need to split the file manually** if you want individual documents.

+**DocuMint solves that.**
+It automates the entire process — taking a Word template and an Excel spreadsheet, and generating a **separate document for each row**, ready to send, sign, or upload.

 ---

 ## 🚀 Features